thib1984/ytdlmusic/README.md

-:warning: ytdlmusic is not compatible with python2 (deprecated), use python>=3.6 !
+:warning: ytdlmusic is not compatible with Python 2 (deprecated), use Python >= 3.6 !

 ## description